leehanchung/awesome-full-stack-machine-learning-courses/README.md

 # Self Study Guide for Full Stack Machine Learning Engineering
 This is a self study guide for learning full stack machine learning engineering, break down by topics and specializations.
 Python is the preferred framework as it covers end-to-end machine learning engineering.
+Highly recommended basic courses are marked with :star:.

 # Computer Science